 🧡 For anyone who is homebound or sheltering in place: Food.
 Rent.
 Internet.
 Unemployment.
 Paid Leave.
 Student Loans.
 Grocery Delivery.
 Love.
 Bills.
 Online Doctors.
 What to Do During School Closings.
 Read All of Today’s Updates

 Welcome.
-Below is a guide to grocery delivery for people who are disabled, homebound, or unable to get to the store.
+Below is a guide to grocery delivery for people who are disabled or homebound or unable to get to the store.
 Food Stamps are also called “SNAP” or “EBT.”
 In California it’s called “CalFresh”.

 🌷 Some meals-on-wheels programs will now accept food stamps!
 These programs provide cooked meals for people who are homebound.
 Contact your local Area Agency on Aging.
 Call them even if you are young.
 Many aging agencies also serve younger people with disabilities.